JeremyRand/namecoin.org/docs/ncdns/index.md

 ### Other OS's

 ncdns plain binaries (without install scripts) are available for most major operating systems.
-These require installing a Namecoin name lookup client (e.g. Namecoin Core) and a DNS resolver (e.g. Dnssec-Trigger) separately, and manually configuring ncdns to integrate with them (see instructions below).  ncdns plain binaries are only recommended for advanced users at this time.
+These require installing a [Namecoin name lookup client]({{site.baseurl}}get-started/name-lookup-clients/) and a DNS resolver (e.g. Dnssec-Trigger) separately, and manually configuring ncdns to integrate with them (see instructions below).  ncdns plain binaries are only recommended for advanced users at this time.

 TLS instructions for ncdns on GNU/Linux are at the [TLS Client Compatibility]({{site.baseurl}}docs/tls-client/) page.